USE THESE TIPS TO ENSURE YOU'RE GETTING THE BEST PALLET JACK, AT THE BEST PRICE.

 It’s very important for you to truly understand your company’s pallet jack application.
 Are your pallets typically 500 LBS max?
 4,000 LBS max? or 10,000 LBS Max?
 Standard pallet jacks have a max lifting capacity of between 3-5,500 LBS.
 Higher capacity hand pallet jacks will have a considerably higher price, and so you should avoid paying for them unless you need that higher lifting capacity.

 2. Determine the pallet jack width, length, and lift height you’ll require

 The same rule can be applied to the width and length you will need for your jack.
 The standard shape of a pallet jack is 27” wide by 48” long.
 85% of our customers require this shape because it best fits a standard 48”x40” pallet.
-Since this size is so overwhelmingly popular, its price is considerably lower than other shapes… so don’t pay for what are called unique-sized jacks unless absolutely necessary.
+Since this size is so overwhelmingly popular, its price is considerably lower than other shapes… so don’t pay for what is called unique-sized jacks unless necessary.
 The lift and lowered height of a pallet jack will impact its price as well.
 A standard jack lowers to 3″ and lifts up to 7.75″, but there are Low & Ultra Low hand pallet jacks that lowered heights down to 1.75″ if your application requires.
-But keep in mind that these jack cost a bit more.
+Keep in mind that these pallet jack costs a bit more.

 3. Determine how frequently your hand pallet jack will be in use